 Chickpea cutlets with mustard lovers sauce is a plant-based, oil-free decadence without the guilt.
 It dresses up a holiday meal, but is so easy you can make it any day of the week.
 Come all ye mustard lovers!

-Seitan (pronounced “say-tan”) is wheat gluten that is high in protein and when it’s combined with liquid and cooked in some fashion like baking or frying, it takes on a meat quality.
+Seitan (pronounced “say-tan”) is wheat gluten that is high in protein and when it’s combined with liquid and cooked it takes on a meat quality.
 You want to be sure that you knead seitan because that will release the gluten (that’s what makes it sticky) and keep it moist enough that it doesn’t completely stick to your fingers but isn’t too dry.
 I had to practice a bit to get seitan to bake up ‘right’.
-When you touch the cutlet with your finger you it to be soft, but not soft enough that it doesn’t leave a permanent finger impression.
+When you touch the cutlet with your finger it should be soft, but not soft enough that it doesn’t leave a permanent finger impression.
 Also important here is that you preheat the oven so that the center begins cooking more quickly.

 It’s become a standing joke around here about how many extra jars of mustard are accumulating in the top shelf of the cupboard.
 One of us invariably thinks we need more Dijon, Groninger, English, mild or whatever we fancy in the mustard section.
 When we believe that is an unequal distribution, of course, we buy more to even it out – wouldn’t want any of those little jars to have hurt feelings.
 What if we run out?
 We might have to yes, walk across the street to buy some more.
 One result of this paradox is that I’ve become fond of combining different mustard in recipes.
 Chickpea cutlets with mustard lovers sauce is a good example of this.